18F/health-tracking-course/collections/_rubric/oo-high-2.md

     getTwoExperts();
 </script>

-Now, read what those two experts have to say in the Stackify article.
+Read what those two experts have to say in the Stackify article.
 After you've read and noted the highlights of what they have to say, compare and contrast.
 If you were approaching the evaluation of your state's projects, which of these experts do you think are offering you better advice?
 Why?
 Which do you think would not be useful to you?
 Again, why?

 Record your thoughts in your notebook.
-We're going to come back together to report out on what you gathered from these experts, and also share out what you thought would actually be useful to you in your context.
+We're going to come back together to report out on what you gathered from these experts and also share out what you thought would actually be useful to you in your context.

 {% capture body%}
 <p>
     As always, you should also be noting anything that you have questions about.
-There are no "dumb" questions, there are no questions that you should "already know the answer to."
-Sometimes we can see things in a new way, and it makes us wonder.
-Make sure you keep track of those questions so you can bring them to the group to discuss, and for everyone to learn from.
+There are no "dumb" questions.
+There are no questions that you should "already know the answer to."
+Sometimes we can see things in a new way and it makes us wonder.
+Make sure you keep track of those questions so you can bring them to the group to discuss and learn.
 </p>
 {% endcapture %}
 {% include alert level="no-icon" heading="Always Questioning" body=body %}